knite51/React-Indecision-App/README.md

 # React-Indecision-App
-This commit is to initial develop branch
+This commit is to initial develop branch.